pow-auth/pow/guides/custom_session_and_registration.md

 The other routes are the classic login/signup/logout.

-Finaly we've scoped an admin section with a protected page for test purposes.
+Finally we've scoped an admin section with a protected page for test purposes.

 ### Add the controllers

-As seen in the router we need an Registration and a Sessions controller.
+As seen in the router we need a Registration and a Sessions controller.
 The names of the controller are not important, you can rename them as you want/need.

 `my_app_web/controllers/registration_controller.ex` will let us create our users.